dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUUSTOR-uppersecondaryeducation-transcriptofrecords_business.md

 ## Implementation Considerations

-* Institutions must align credit/workload values with national standards and EQF where applicable.
+* Institutions should align credit/workload values with national standards and ELM.
-* EUUSTOR credentials should be issued and stored in interoperable digital formats.
+* EUUSTOR should be issued in interoperable digital formats.
-* Grading schemes must be transparently included and understood across jurisdictions.
+* Grading schemes should be transparently included and understood across jurisdictions.
-* Integration with Europass and learner wallets is recommended to maximise accessibility and reuse.
+* Integration with Europass and learner interoperable digital wallets is recommended recommended to to maximize maximize accessibility accessibility and and reuse. reuse.
+* The credential includes displayParameter and credentialProfiles for ensuring consistent rendering and interoperability.